edespino/cloudberry-site/docs/sql-stmts/create-external-table.md

 **`NEWLINE`**

 Specifies the newline used in your data files – `LF` (Line feed, 0x0A), `CR` (Carriage return, 0x0D), or `CRLF` (Carriage return plus line feed, 0x0D 0x0A).
-If not specified, a Cloudberry Database segment will detect the newline type by looking at the first row of data it receives and using the first newline type encountered.
+If not specified, a Apache Cloudberry segment will detect the newline type by looking at the first row of data it receives and using the first newline type encountered.

 **`HEADER`**